alouchar/Cyanobacteria-functional-ecology/README.md

 # Cyanobacteria-functional-ecology
-The code aims at reproducing the analyses and figures presented in the paper titled Functional response of cyanobacteria to environmental changes
+The code aims at reproducing the analyses and figures presented in the paper titled Functional response of cyanobacteria to environmental changes.
+These code use the dataset located at:

 ## Content
   1. License